kevinkhill/lavacharts/README.md

 ##Like My Work?
 Feel like buying me a coffee?
 [Any amount donated to is greatly apprecieated :)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FLP6MYY3PYSFQ)

+*psssst, version 2.0 is in the works, if you want to check it out, take a peek at the v2 branch*

 - - -

 ##[MIT License](http://opensource.org/licenses/MIT)